ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Other

+**Rendering Engine**

+- The rendering engine used to render the user interface.
+It is recommended to set it to Core Graphics Renderer / Direct2D on macOS / Windows.

 **Refresh Rate**

 - The refresh rate of the response curve(s).
 The higher this value, the smoother the response curve(s) when dragging the buttons or enabling dynamic, but the higher the CPU and GPU load.
 When the CPU or GPU load is too high, the response curve may get distorted when dragging the button.